GabrielSGoncalves/github-foundations-study-guide/README.md

 ## Understanding Git environments
 One important command to use to have a better understanding of the status of your Git repository ```git log```.
 This gives the view of your current branch, it's relation to remote repository and commits recorded.<br>
 Another command is `git status`, which describe the status of the files in your current working branch.
+Another powerful command is `restore`.
+It can restore the state of tracked files to previous states.
+For example, `git restore --staged .` would unstage all files that were added to staging, and `git restore .` would remove all the changes made to tracked files.